 A diagnosis of Alzheimer’s is life-changing for both diagnosed individuals and those close to them.
 While there is currently no cure, treatments are available that may help relieve some symptoms.
 Research has shown that taking full advantage of available treatment, care and support can improve quality of life.
 Go to our I Have Alzheimer’s section and learn what to expect, how to get support and live your best life after a diagnosis.

-We are here to help families and individuals live with Alzheimer’s disease.
+We are here to help families and individuals living with Alzheimer’s disease.

 - Our 24/7 Helpline at 1.800.272.3900 provides information, referrals and care consultation.